abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 ---

-In this post, I will summarize some of the insights I have gotten while looking at the prefetching behavior of an _Intel Coffee Lake CPU_.
+In this post, I will summarize some of the insights I have gotten while looking at the prefetching behavior of an _Intel Coffee Lake_ CPU.
 Prefetching plays an important role in system performance and their study is important for efficient cache side-channel attacks.
 However, Intel's prefetchers remain poorly documented and their inner-workings are mostly obfuscated.
 While some of the